ihemmige/GymConnectBackend/README.md

 ### This is a Python Flask backend server I built for a team project called GymConnect.
 All API endpoints and a base URL are provided below.
 Server interfaces with a PostgreSQL database on Supabase.
-Used multithreading and caching to reduce latency for more computationally-intensive API calls.
+Used multithreading and caching to reduce latency for more computationally-intensive API calls, like recommendations and leaderboards.

 **Here's a description of the project:**